 You should consider your long-term plans for the farm, such as expansion, diversification, or specialization.

 As you know Jamunapari is good for milk and meat production.
-But keep in mind you will get 1 goat kids at once kidding events.
-That means you will get less goat bredding production compare to others goat.
+But keep in mind you will get 1 goat kid at once kidding events.
+That means you will get less goat breeding production compare to others goat.

 So keep your expectations realistic.